Site icon Our Breathing Planet

 Southern Darwin’s Frog Distribution, Habitat, and Ecology

-The fabulous Southern Darwin’s Frog evolved as endemic to a small portion of the world.
+The fabulous Southern Darwin’s Frog evolved as endemic to a relatively small portion of the world.
 That region’s also already renowned for its abundance of natural wonders.
 That’s because this marvel of evolution developed in the area that’s now the continent of South America.

 Species Sharing Its Range